andresaguilar1125/skin.estuary2.miriam/readme.md

 you install an addon from a repository and not from ZIP.

 ## Repository URL
 To install the Kodinerds repository visit the page "https://repo.kodinerds.net", download the repository zip (red button) and install it.
 After that you can install the skin directly from the repository under "Look & Feel", "Skins".
+Or just install the addons and dependecies for the skin.
+Dependencies can be installed without its python libraries